 The Santander UK group operates share schemes and arrangements for eligible employees.
 The main current schemes are the Sharesave Schemes, the Long-Term Incentive Plan (the LTIP), the Deferred Shares Bonus Plan and the Partnership Shares scheme.
 All the share options and awards relate to shares in Banco Santander SA.
-In 2018, as part of the implementation of our ring-fencing plans, the Sharesave Schemes were transferred to SEIL, which was subsequently transferred outside of the Santander UK group, but remained within the Santander UK Group Holdings plc group.

 The amount charged to the income statement in respect of share-based payment transactions is set out in Note 6.
-The total carrying amount at the end of the year for liabilities arising from share-based payment transactions was £nil (2017: £16.7m), of which £nil had vested at 31 December 2018 (2017: £nil).
+The total carrying amount at the end of the year for liabilities arising from share-based payment transactions was £7.7m (2017: £16.7m), of which £0.7m had vested at 31 December 2018 (2017: £nil).